Yang-PL/Yang-PL.github.io/_pages/about.md

 Biography
 =====
 I am a second-year master student working with [Prof. Yong Zeng](https://sites.google.com/site/ze0003ng/) at [Southeast university(SEU)](https://www.seu.edu.cn/).
 I ranked 3rd in the GPA in the department of communication engineering and obatined my Bachelor's degree in Communication Engeneering from [Harbin institue of Technology](http://www.hit.edu.cn/) in 2022.
-Currenly, my research focuses on Radio Mapping, Robotics For ISAC, and Statistical Inference.
+Currenly, my research focuses on:
+* Radio Mapping
+* Robotics For ISAC
+* Statistical Inference

 Education experience
 ======